-- a) Any system installed for the purpose of keeping the cargo temperature below its boiling point is to be constructed to the satisfaction of TL. - b) Whenever cargo tanks are designed specifically for the carriage of products dealt with in 15.7 of the IBC Code, they are to be capable of withstanding the vapour pressure of such products corresponding to 45°C. - 15.14.2 A mechanical refrigeration system shall maintain the liquid temperature below the boiling temperature at the cargo tank design pressure. - 15.14.3 When ships operate in restricted areas and at restricted times of the year, or on voyages of limited duration, the Administration involved may agree to waive requirements for a refrigeration system.
+- a) Any system installed for the purpose of keeping the cargo temperature below its boiling point is to be constructed to the satisfaction of TL. - b) Whenever cargo tanks are designed specifically for the carriage of products dealt with in 15.7 of the IBC Code, they are to be capable of withstanding the vapour pressure of such products corresponding to 45°C. - (1) Refer to the MSC-MEPC circular on Products requiring oxygen dependent inhibitors.

+15.14.2 A mechanical refrigeration system shall maintain the liquid temperature below the boiling temperature at the cargo tank design pressure.

+15.14.3 When ships operate in restricted areas and at restricted times of the year, or on voyages of limited duration, the Administration involved may agree to waive requirements for a refrigeration system.
 A notation of any such agreement, listing geographic area restrictions and times of the year, or voyage duration limitations, shall be included in the conditions of carriage on the International Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk.

-^{} For equivalency arrangements for the carriage of styrene monomer, see MSC/Circ.879 and MSC/Circ.879/Corr.1

-- 15.14.4 Connections shall be provided for returning expelled gases to shore during loading. - 15.14.5 Each tank shall be provided with a pressure gauge which indicates the pressure in the vapour space above the cargo. - 15.14.6 Where the cargo needs to be cooled, thermometers shall be provided at the top and bottom of each tank. - 15.14.7.1 No cargo tanks shall be more than 98% liquid-full at the reference temperature (R). - 15.14.7.2 The maximum volume (V_L) of cargo to be loaded in a tank shall be:
+15.14.4 Connections shall be provided for returning expelled gases to shore during loading.

+15.14.5 Each tank shall be provided with a pressure gauge which indicates the pressure in the vapour space above the cargo.

+15.14.6 Where the cargo needs to be cooled, thermometers shall be provided at the top and bottom of each tank.

+15.14.7.1 No cargo tanks shall be more than 98% liquid-full at the reference temperature (R).

+15.14.7.2 The maximum volume (VL) of cargo to be loaded in a tank shall be:

-$$V_L = 0.98V \frac{\rho_R}{\rho_L}$$
+$$V_L = 0.98 V \frac{\rho_R}{\rho_I}$$